X901/Schedule-Background-Task-New/README.md

 Now the Background will start immediately.
 You will see if it work or not!

-return back to the application you will see it change to 0 and when you check the Firebase Storage, you will found all the images there
+return to the application you will see it change to 0 and when you check the Firebase Storage, you will found all the images there

 ### one last thing is to debug if the system kill/stop the background task
 same steps as before but only change it to
 `e -l objc -- (void)[[BGTaskScheduler sharedScheduler] _simulateExpirationForTaskWithIdentifier:@"com.basil.imagesuploud"]`

-The great example of debugging it, you can test it if you do the above code and after that do the below code on very short time you will notice the task stop before uploading all images that mean it is working fine!
+The excellent example of debugging it, you can test it if you do the above code and after that do the below code on short time you will notice the task stop before uploading all images that mean it is working fine!